dotnet/android/Documentation/guides/OneDotNetEmbeddedResources.md

         libs/*.jar
         jni/[arch]/*.so

-`@(AndroidEnvironment)` files are specific to Xamarin.Android, so we can make one addition to the file format:
+Additionally, there is a need for Xamarin.Android-specific files within the [`.aar`][aar].
+These are placed in a `.net` directory:

     Foo.aar
-        .netenv/MyEnvironment.txt
+        .net/__res_name_case_map.txt
+        .net/env/MyEnvironment.txt

+The `__res_name_case_map.txt` file includes the original casing of `@(AndroidResource)` files.
+This is used during `Resource.designer.cs` generation to ensure that the casing matches the original file for a layout such as `Resource.Layout.Foo`.
+It is the same file format included in `__AndroidLibraryProjects__.zip` in "legacy" Xamarin.Android.

+`@(AndroidEnvironment)` files will be placed in `.net/env` so they can be added to the `@(AndroidEnvironment)` item group for application projects that consuming the class library.

-The name `.netenv` would be unlikely to collide with anything Google creates in the `.aar` file format in the future.
-It should also be completely ignored by Android tooling.
+The name `.net` would be unlikely to collide with anything Google creates in the `.aar` file format in the future.
+These folders should also be completely ignored by Android tooling.
+The `.net` folder could also be used for other Xamarin.Android specific files down the road.

 So the output of `Foo.csproj` would look like: